Some call it the Speakeasy of Takoma.

 That sense of lawlessness is what draws many Takoma Park residents to this fun and dangerous neighborhood.
-“Its so exhilarating!”
+“It’s so exhilarating!”
 Takoma Park resident, Kathleen Hayward said.
-“I love being able to party all night, while drinking alcoholic beverages with plastic straws.”
+“I love being able to party all night without a lame noise ordinance, while drinking alcoholic beverages with plastic straws.”

 Kilmarock is also known as a place where Takoma Park residents can avoid the shame of being an Amazon customer, by having their packages delivered to anonymous Kilmarock addresses.
 “No longer do I have to feel shamed for having an Amazon package delivered to my front door,” Hayward adds.
 “It’s like an offshore Prime account.”

 As much as Takoma Park parents love to frequent Kilmarock to have fun, they do worry about the environment it creates for children.
 Often Kilmarock kids are roaming the streets without parental supervision, riding bikes with no shoes, and eating snacks with high fructose corn syrup.
 Some even operate their own lemonade stands without permits.
 “I just feel bad for the children,” Takoma Park resident Jane Dyer said.
 “I see them walking outside, often with no sunscreen, and without a coat on a 65 degree day.
 I hear they even have a dangerous batting cage!”